tidwall/resp/README.md

 Clients
 -------

-There are bunches of [Resp Clients](http://redis.io/clients).
+There are bunches of [RESP Clients](http://redis.io/clients).
 Most any client that supports Redis will support this implementation.

 Contact
 -------